SansGuidon/bookmarks/sections/programming.md

 * [Loris Cro](https://kristoff.it/blog/simple-not-just-easy/) - (2019) I Want Simple, Not Just Easy
 > You've surely read plenty about how simple is good, but what's wrong with easy?
 * [Bill Clark](https://technology.riotgames.com/news/taxonomy-tech-debt) - (2018) A Taxonomy of Tech Debt
-* [Terragrunt](https://terragrunt.gruntwork.io/) - Terragrunt is a thin wrapper that provides extra tools for keeping your configurations DRY, working with multiple Terraform modules, and managing remote state. | DRY and maintainable Terraform code.
 * [antonbabenko/terragrunt-reference-architecture](https://github.com/antonbabenko/terragrunt-reference-architecture) - Terragrunt Reference Architecture - This repository contains rather complete infrastructure configurations where Terragrunt is used to manage infrastructure for Acme Corporation.
 * [Anton Babenko](https://www.slideshare.net/AntonBabenko/terraform-modules-and-some-of-bestpractices-march-2019) - [Slides] (2019) Terraform modules and some of best-practices | Slides of his talk at DevOps Singapore meetup in March 2019
 * [Fernanda Martins](https://www.slideshare.net/FernandaMartins154/the-hitchhikers-guide-to-terraform-your-infrastructure) - (2020) [Slides] The hitchhiker's guide to terraform your infrastructure